American University of Beirut: Campus

 The 61 acre American University of Beirut campus is on a hill overlooking the Mediterranean Sea on one side and bordering Bliss Street on the other.
 AUB's campus in Ras Beirut consists of 64 buildings, seven dormitories and several libraries.
 In addition, the university also houses the Charles W. Hostler Student Center, an Archaeological Museum as well as the widely renowned Natural History Museum.
 Students also have a range of recreational and research facilities, such as the 247 acre research farm and educational complex hosted by the Faculty of Agricultural and Food Sciences' AREC (Advancing Research Enabling Communities Center) in Beqaa, Lebanon.
+Its AUB Mediterraneo is in Paphos, Cyprus.